tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 >There are ways to beat this tactic (like having 15 different people come in and buy 1 raspberry pi), but they're a  waste time and resources.
 In addition, even though I like this strategy adding a "one discount per customer" rule is equally as offering the discount.

 ### Classic Examples of Price Discrimination
-Here are some examples of Price discrimination that you'll find in any textbook or investopedia!
+Here are some examples of Price discrimination that you'll find whenever price discrimination is mentioned (textbooks, books, articles, investopedia, etc)- these examples are essentially common knowledge.

 >**Elderly & Children Movie Tickets - 3rd degree**
 Very young and old people (normally) don't have a disposable income from a job source, and are sensitive to prices as a result.
 As a movie theater adding an additional person to a half-filled theater comes at no extra cost.
 You can offer a special discount to these price-sensitive customers.
 This is also true for senior discounts in (Japanese) public transportation.

 >**Books (hardcover vs paperback) - 2nd degree**
 I have experienced this example personally.
 When I was 10, I was confused why I needed to pay \\$20 for the new Percy Jackson book and that they were no cheaper, paperback options.
 One might argue that hardcover is more expensive to the produce (heavier books means more shipping, hardcover books are usually higher quality, etc).
 The reality is that even though cost is higher, they usually aren't "enough" to justify a \\$10 additional markup.
 The publishing company knows that fans are desperate for the new book, and can charge more as a result.
-The "Arbitrage" in this situation is borrowing my friend's copy after he was done reading it.

 >**Coupons - 3rd (or 1st) degree price discrimination**
 Traditionally, coupons have been distributed broadly so that anyone could use them.
 If you were picky about prices, you would wait until the coupons were valid to buy your stuff.
 If you didn't really care, you could be effectively paying a "premium" to buy it whenever.
 However, some coupon schemes have become targeted.
 Companies will try to target specific goods at certain customers depending on their zipcode or online purchasing habits, but we'll talk about that more later.

 >**Airfare tickets (first/business/economics) - 2nd degree**
-First class is expensive, and economy class is cheap(er).
-Customers don't need to be forced into one or the other, but they choose to.
+People might argue that third-class seats are narrow and uncomfortable so that the flight can fit as many individuals in the flight as possible.
+This reasoning is true to a certain extent, but airlines frequently make the "economy" option uncomfortable to disincentive business or first-class passengers from getting a cheaper flight ticket.
+The airline doesn't want to lose the larger margins on their high WTP customers, and so they make the discount option as undesirable as possible.

 # Pricing Parable: Pricing is never about cost, but willingness to pay
 You might see some of these examples and think "That's not fair.
 You can't call everything price discrimination, you're not an insider."
 While this is a fair critique, people fall into this trap when they try to justify a purchase by the "cost of the materials or service". **Pricing isn't about cost, but the market's willingness to pay**.